- Chart

 Disclaimers:

-This analysis is based on publicly available information and is for informational purposes only.
-It does not constitute investment advice.
-Financial data and market share figures can fluctuate and may not be entirely up-to-date.
+This JSON output is generated based on publicly available information and AI analysis.
+It is intended for informational purposes only and does not constitute financial advice.
+Market share data is an estimation and can vary depending on the specific segment and methodology.
+Historical financial data and future projections are subject to change and market fluctuations.
 Investors should conduct their own due diligence before making any investment decisions.

 AI Summarization is directionally correct and might not be accurate.